-- 1. Before starting a hoist, meet the following conditions: (1. hoist rope or chain must not be kinked; (2. safely bring the hook over the load in such a manner to avoid swinging of the hook. - 2.
-Before lifting more than a few inches, check the load, it must be well secured and properly balanced in the approved sling or lifting device. - 3.
-During hoisting take care to: (1, avoid sudden acceleration or deceleration of the moving load; and (2, avoid contact with obstructions. - 4.
-Do not use crane use for side pulls at anytime. - 5.
-While individuals are working to attach or detach a load from the hook.
-There shall be no hoisting or lowering. - 6.
-Do not carry loads over people. - 7.
-Do not leave the controls when there is a load suspended in the air. - 8.
-Test the brakes whenever the load is approaching the maximum load rating.
-Raise the load a few inches and apply the brakes. - 9.
-A warning signal must sound whenever a load or the hook is approaching people.
+- Before starting a hoist, meet the following conditions: - Hoist rope or chain must not be kinked; - Safely bring the hook over the load in such a manner to avoid swinging of the hook.

+- Before lifting more than a few inches, check the load, it must be well secured and properly balanced in the approved sling or lifting device. - During hoisting take care to: - Avoid sudden acceleration or deceleration of the moving load. - Avoid contact with obstructions. - Do not use the crane for side pulls at any time. - While individuals are working to attach or detach a load from the hook.
+There shall be no hoisting or lowering. - Do not carry loads over people. - Do not leave the controls when there is a load suspended in the air. - Test the brakes whenever the load is approaching the maximum load rating.
+Raise the load a few inches and apply the brakes. - A warning signal must sound whenever a load or the hook is approaching people.